apptainer/singularity-userdocs/reproducible_scif_apps.rst

 container’s main folder, is generated inside the application.
 An application thus is like a smaller image inside of its parent.
-Specifically, SCI-F defines the following new sections for the build recipe, where each is optional for 0 or more apps:
+Specifically, SCI-F defines the following new sections for the build recipe, where each is optional for zero or more apps:

 **%appinstall** corresponds to executing commands within the folder to install the application.
 These commands would previously belong in